AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 }
 ```

-The `elements` array contains a JSON object full of metadata related to each of the elements stored in a given CC Library:
+The `elements` array contains a JSON object full of metadata related to each of the elements stored in a given Library:

 ```json
 {